delta-io/delta-sharing/PROTOCOL.md

 `Delta-Table-Version: {version}`

-**{version}** is a long value, it represents the current table version when no time travel parameters are provided in the request, it represents the starting version of files returned in the response when there are time travel parameters provided.
+**{version}** is a long value:
+- when no time travel parameters are provided in the request, it represents the current table version.
+- otherwise, it represents the starting version of files returned in the response.

 </td>
 </tr>